Can you drive in the UAE with a foreign licence?

 Step 5: Pay the fees online

 Once verified, you will receive an SMS to pay the fees.
 Log in to your account, go to Licensing Services, then Driving Licence, and click Pay Now.
 Select your preferred delivery method and pay online.
-The cost of the application is generally between AED 400 and AED 800 and can be paid via debit or credit card.
+The application fee is generally between AED 400 and AED 800 and can be paid by debit or credit card.
 Some foreign cards are occasionally declined.
 If this happens, use a UAE-issued card or visit a centre to pay in person.

 Step 6: Receive your licence